leweyg/vrbiofield/README.md

 Down and to the your right you will find a virtual book, turning the pages will switch between mediation excersizes.

 To your left you will see a second character, as you look (point your head/eyes) to different parts of the chakras of the body the energy will be activated there.
-To your far left you will find an abcus that can be used as a timer.
+To your far left you will find an abacus that can be used as a timer.

 ## [Experience it in on the Web](https://leweyg.github.io/vrbiofield/webxr/BiofieldWebXR/index.html)